kristopher-heath/OpenSpecy-Python-Interface/README.md

 The OpenSpecy R package, however, can process all top *n* matches consecutively and quickly.
 The exported data table is still quite large and cumbersome, so for ease and speed of data interpretation, it is necessary to rearrange and exclude several of the columns.
 R is a great tool for this, but so is Python, which is more user-oriented and beginner-friendly, making it more accessible to less-code-literate people who may have a need for OpenSpecy.

-Thus was the beginning of the **OpenSpecy Python Interface** (openspi), an all-in-one spectral data processing package.
+Thus was the beginning of the **OpenSpecy Python Interface** (aka **openspi**), an all-in-one spectral data processing package.
 It contains several functions to 1) preprocess data to ensure it will be readable by the OpenSpecy R package, 2) call on R to execute a script that uses OpenSpecy, and 3) post-process the data to make a concise, readable Excel sheet containing all the data.
 It can also be utilized as a comprehensive script that processes your files from start to finish, reducing the need for prior coding knowledge.

 [GitHub page here](https://github.com/KrisHeathNREL/OpenSpecy-Python-Interface)

 [TestPyPI page here](https://test.pypi.org/project/openspi/)

 ---